 The nonaffiliated program process exists to facilitate participation on a program or at an institution that the UofM does not have contractual relationship with.
-It is not available as a student process for programs/institutions where there is an existing UofM partnership.
+In these cases students are obligated to use the Nonaffiliated programs process.
+The Nonaffiliated programs process is not available for programs/institutions where there is an existing UofM partnership.
 This process is also not available for nonaffiliated programs whose dates conflict with the academic calendar for a required term on campus (fall and spring semester).

 Applicants who previously attended the UofM or another higher education institution but are not currently attending one are eligible to apply for some programs administered by the Learning Abroad Center, but would not be considered for exchange or host university study programs.
 Non-students interested in affiliated programs may work directly with the affiliated program provider to participate in one of their programs.
 If the program is administered by another UofM college or department, check with that office for eligibility rules.

 Applicants will not be eligible for scholarships through the Learning Abroad Center or financial aid through the UofM.